Ewerton/MarsRoverCodingChallenge/readme.md

 Assume that the square directly North from (x, y) is (x, y+1).

+Since the grid is rectangular and bounded (…yes Mars is a strange planet), a robot that moves “off” an edge of the grid is lost forever.
+However, lost robots leave a robot “scent” that prohibits future robots from dropping off the world at the same grid point.
+The scent is left at the last grid position the robot occupied before disappearing over the edge.
+An instruction to move “off” the world from a grid point from which a robot has been previously lost is simply ignored by the current robot.

 ### Input:

 The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.